 - How to make it: Just install the Smart App on your phone and go about your day.

 A company called Smart Panel will pay you to simply download their free app.
 The app’s purpose is to collect anonymous statistics from your phone to help your favorite web sites, apps, and mobile carriers give you better services and features.
 They want to know how long you’re spending on Facebook each week, what YouTube videos you like, and how often you check your email.
 Smart Panel is run by Verto Analytics, which is a trusted analytics firm.

 Visit the Smart Panel website to see if you qualify.
 If you do, download Smart App from the App Store on your iPhone or from Google Play on your Android device.
 Once you’ve qualified and downloaded the app, you will receive $15 after the first week of the app installation.
 After that, you’ll get $5 per month.
 That’s $75 after 12 months.
 You can redeem your rewards via PayPal or an Amazon gift card.
 You can also take surveys to earn more rewards.

-- How much you can make: Usually $1 to $2 a month, or more depending on your phone habits and location
+- How much you can make: Around $5 a month, or more depending on your phone habits and location

 - How to make it: Install Slidejoy on your phone, and do nothing else.